VIBTOBIlab/DecoNFlow/docs/usage.md

 14	89493868	89493895    0.9833  0           0
 ```

 The file needs to be a tab separated (.tsv/.bed) file.
 The values in the matrix are methylation beta values.
+You can find an example [here](https://github.com/VIBTOBIlab/deconflow_testdata/blob/main/modules/limma/reference_matrix_limma.tsv).

 ### `--merged_matrix`